official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 “We were also having to get the balance right re Bush.
 There was no point him [TB] just getting up there and putting the US line but he did not want to be seen as anything other than supportive.
-The question was how you weave in the argument about maximising influence without being explicit.”298
+The question was how you weave in the argument about maximising influence without being explicit.”[^298]

-297 The National Archives, 11 November 2002, PM speech at the Lord Mayor’s Banquet.
+[^297]: The National Archives, 11 November 2002, PM speech at the Lord Mayor’s Banquet.
-298 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^298]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown

 357